SolomonFoskaay/avalanche-local-subnet-development/README.md

-STEP 3: Using The Setup To Demonstrate A Simple ‘hello world’ Local Subnet Deployment It is time to deploy our first sample subnet on Loacal Server.
+### STEP 3: Using The Setup To Demonstrate A Simple ‘hello world’ Local Subnet Deployment

+It is time to deploy our first sample subnet on Loacal Server.
 I will calling the Subnet "hello world" (instead of "hello World", you can choose to name yours anything as desired - feel free to play around)

 (i) Create a Subnet named "hello world" - use the "avalanche subnet create" command with your chosen Subnet name (in my case is "hellow world") avalanche subnet create hello world

 This will trigger a pre-build easy to follow template for you to fill all essential parameters to setup the genesis file for your subnet
 NOTE: Genesis file - is a file containing the essential configurations that determines how your Subnet will funtion including gas fees and other features.
-To customize it beyond the default template provided in the Avalanche CLI for yout project, see this guide here (https://docs.avax.network/subnets/create-a-local-subnet#create-a-custom-subnet-configuration)
+To customize it beyond the default template provided in the Avalanche CLI for yout project, <b><a href="https://docs.avax.network/subnets/create-a-local-subnet#create-a-custom-subnet-configuration">see this guide here</a></b>